Maple season in Ontario is here! Sample this Canadian and Indigenous classic at these sugar shacks in and around Toronto.

 History buffs will love immersing themselves in these interpretive parks that recreate the early Upper Canada settler experience.

-Maple Days at the Village at Black Creek
+Maple Mystery at the Village at Black Creek

 Less than an hour’s drive from downtown (and accessible by public transit), The Village at Black Creek has long been a favourite of families looking to experience a historical representation of life in early Canada.